 If these fluids are not replenished, it can lead to dehydration, which can cause symptoms such as thirst, dry mouth, and dizziness.

-By drinking water after sex, you can help replenish the fluids lost during the act and prevent yourself from being dehydrated, thereby helping you feel more refreshed and energized.
+When you drink water just after sex, you can help replenish the fluids lost during the act and prevent yourself from being dehydrated, thereby helping you feel more refreshed and energized.

 3. Increases energy levels and relieves fatigue: